How to Approach The Common App Essay- 10 Stellar Examples for 2025-2026

 5. End with Purpose

-Close with a memorable insight, reflection, or callback to your opening that brings the essay full circle.
+Close with a memorable insight, reflection, or callback to your opening.

 Example: